 How did our ancestors survive winter

 Before inventions like central heating and electricity, winter wasn’t just a time of year when it was wet and got dark early, it was a time that could pose a serious threat to your life.
 Making it through the winter months took more than just staying warm, as half the battle was trying not to starve to death.
-Until modern heating inventions, winters were spent very much the same by the various civilizations round the world with only minor changes in culture and laws.
+Until modern heating inventions, winters were spent very much the same by the various civilizations around the world with only minor changes in culture and laws.

 The Ice Age

-Winters would still be very cold though and would require weeks of preparation, but its unlikely they would be spent living in caves as so many people during this time are depicted in art.
+Winters would still be very cold though and would require weeks of preparation, but it’s unlikely they would be spent living in caves as so many people during this time are depicted in art.
 The reason is that rock holds the cold better than any other material and would be like a freezer unless a large fire is constantly burning, and heating a cave up while inside it can be dangerous as the rock can crack and collapse.
-We don’t know for sure but its most likely that people made shelters from animal skins draped over stick frames that allowed a fire to burn inside.
+We don’t know for sure but it’s most likely that people made shelters from animal skins draped over stick frames that allowed a fire to burn inside.
 Animal skins would also be a very important part of their survival because the skin on a wooly mammoth is 1 inch thick and has hair up to 20 inches long on the outside, I can only imagine a blanket made from that would keep you warm no matter where you are.

 The Iron Age

 The most common home design by far during the Iron Age was the roundhouse.
 This design is the warmest possible home they could have made because the central fire pit provides more heat than any fireplace could.
-The smoke would escape out the thatch and heat would be deflected off all the walls at ever possible angle, making staying warm a problem of the past, unless you have to go outside or run out of wood that is.
+The smoke would escape out the thatch and heat would be deflected off all the walls at every possible angle, making staying warm a problem of the past, unless you have to go outside or run out of wood that is.

 Medieval period

 The Iron Age saw the population of Britain pass 1 million for the first time, which meant huge areas of land would still be wilderness and wild animals and plants would be plentiful.
-By the time the medieval period arrived, the population had increased many times over and hunting wild game was something usually reserved for the lord of the land.
-Grain, winter vegetables like cabbage and leeks and plenty of fish would be the diet of the average peasant, but one thing they did have going for them over earlier ages was the selection of food.
-The Romans brought with them many new crops and trading with neighbouring nations over the centuries meant more variety in their diet, but that didn’t help much if you couldn’t afford it.
+By the time the medieval period arrived, the population had increased many times over, and hunting wild game was something usually reserved for the lord of the land.
+Grain, winter vegetables like cabbage and leeks, and plenty of fish would be the diet of the average peasant, but one thing they did have going for them over earlier ages was the selection of food.
+The Romans brought with them many new crops and trading with neighboring nations over the centuries meant more variety in their diet, but that didn’t help much if you couldn’t afford it.

 Colonial era

-beginning in the 1500s the nations of Europe began to invade parts of the world and establish themselves there.
+Beginning in the 1500s the nations of Europe began to invade parts of the world and establish themselves there.
 This presence in a foreign land came to be known as colonialism and was meant to establish dominance and drain wealth from the region.
 The huge amount of travel that was required to do this led to a number of food inventions that made their way down to the peasant class and helped greatly during the winter months.
 Advances in farming meant grain was now cheaper and more accessible, and new methods of preserving food were introduced like salting pork and potted meat, a mixture of cooked and shredded meat mixed with fat and sealed in a jar with a layer of fat or butter on top to block out the air.

 Homes were also improved from earlier ages with the most notable change being the use of plaster instead of daub.
-This new material not only held the heat better, but was also stronger and more resistant to wet weather, with the materials needed to make it being plentiful.
+This new material not only held the heat better but was also stronger and more resistant to wet weather, with the materials needed to make it plentiful.
 Here you’ll find a medieval mortar recipe if you want a look at how to make it, the plaster they used on their homes was made the same way but there was a higher amount of slaked lime to sand which was also put through a sieve to make it as smooth as possible.